 The cheese inside the rind is soft and creamy.

-Stinking Bishop Cheese is made in Dymock, Gloucestershire by Charles Martell of Martell and Son company.
+Stinking Bishop Cheese is made by Charles Martell and Son company in Dymock, Gloucestershire, England.

 Though attributed to old recipes from monasteries, the cheese actually started being made sometime in the 1980s/1990s by a man named Charles Martell.
-Martell is a pear and a Gloucestershire cow enthusiast; the Stinking Bishop Cheese brought together his two interests.
+Martell was both a pear and a Gloucestershire cow enthusiast.
+The Stinking Bishop Cheese brought together his two interests.
 Before making Stinking Bishop, he made Single Gloucester, which he helped obtain its PDO status in 1997.